+RISKS an d Opportunities

 Risks Opportunities Actions Taken Results

-• Energy transition coupled with COVID-19 pandemic.
-Leveraged Focused on cost digitalisation and optimisation for both CAPEX technological and OPEX to maintain our innovation. resilience and competitivess Collaborated with through technical. industry partners commercial and operational excellence.

-- Pursued strategic assessment on investment and acquisition globally to align with our growth agenda. - Carried out phased initiatives to reduce emissions in keeping with our NZCE 2050 aspiration. - Paved the way for strict liquidity management and financial disciplines which contributed to cost containment and successful cash repatriations in 2021. - Acquisition of new assets globally in strengthening PETRONAS' presence in Brazil, US Gulf of Mexico, Angola and Indonesia. - Completed eight GHG emissions reduction projects, which is estimated to reduce 3.83 million tCO2e of GHG emissions from offshore operations. - Improved production output, increased operational efficiency and cost savings through digitalisation and technology such as machine learning, artificial intelligence, Open Subsurface Data Universe (OSDU), and the cloud-based Software as a Service (SaaS) solution. - Three agreements were signed to collaborate on CCS technologies as well as CO2 storage solutions to decarbonise the country's upstream sector and provide CO2 storage solutions for the region, namely Memorandum of Understanding (MoU) with POSCO International Corporation and POSCO Engineering & Construction Co Ltd, MoU with ExxonMobil Exploration and Production Malaysia Inc.
+Energy transition coupled with COVID-19 pandemic.
+Leveraged digitalisation and technological innovation.
+Collaborated with industry partners and solution providers.
+Focused on cost optimisation for both CAPEX and OPEX to maintain our resilience and competitivess through technical, commercial and operational excellence.
+Pursued strategic assessment on investment and acquisition globally to align with our growth agenda.
+Carried out phased initiatives to reduce emissions in keeping with our NZCE 2050 aspiration.
+Paved the way for strict liquidity management and financial disciplines which contributed to cost containment and successful cash repatriations in 2021.
+Acquisition of new assets globally in strengthening PETRONAS' presence in Brazil, US Gulf of Mexico, Angola and Indonesia.
+Completed eight GHG emissions reduction projects, which is estimated to reduce 3.83 million tCO2e of GHG emissions from offshore operations.
+Improved production output, increased operational efficiency and cost savings through digitalisation and technology such as machine learning, artificial intelligence, Open Subsurface Data Universe (OSDU), and the cloud-based Software as a Service (SaaS) solution.
+Three agreements were signed to collaborate on CCS technologies as well as CO2 storage solutions to decarbonise the country's upstream sector and provide CO2 storage solutions for the region, namely Memorandum of Understanding (MoU) with POSCO International Corporation and POSCO Engineering &amp; Construction Co Ltd, MoU with ExxonMobil Exploration and Production Malaysia Inc.